 Implications for mentoring and mentoring programs

 So what does this mean for concerned mentors and mentoring programs?
-From the programmatic perspective, it means that social media and technology use will be a key aspect of the mentoring relationship.
+From the programmatic perspective, it means that social media use will be a key aspect of the mentoring relationship.
 That in mind, it is crucial that programs provide guidance for mentors and mentees on how to navigate the social media landscape in the mentoring relationship.
 Unfortunately, recent research has shown that only about half of programs have a formalized policy regarding social media use, and a minority of programs (~10%) have policies regarding specific social media platforms and digital communication, such as Facebook or texting.
 This lack of guidance leaves mentors in a potential grey area for establishing boundaries in their mentoring relationships.

 For mentors, it is an opportunity for you to disconnect, too.
 The findings from these surveys apply to mentors and mentees both, with constant connection being associated with more stress.
 Being a mentor is often a rewarding experience, but it can be stressful as well.
 Compounding that stress with constant social media and email engagement may lead to negative potential outcomes such as burnout or early relationship closure.